 Inserts all snippets accumulated since a call to beginInsertionSet.
 If the atomic parameter is true, then a failure to insert any snippet results in all snippets being removed; effectively, the insertion is all-or-nothing.
-If the atomic parameter is not set, then snippets are inserted individually.
-This function also fills in the BPatchSnippetHandle structures returned by insertSnippet.
+If the atomic parameter is false, then snippets are inserted individually.
+This function also fills in the BPatchSnippetHandle structures returned by the insertSnippet calls comprising this insertion set.
 It returns true on success and false if there was an error inserting any snippets.

-Insertion sets are un-necessary when doing static binary instrumentation.
+Insertion sets are unnecessary when doing static binary instrumentation.
 Dyninst uses an implicit insertion set around all instrumentation to a static binary.

-'''

-bool removeFunctionCall(BPatch point &point)
+bool removeFunctionCall(BPatch_point &point)

-'''

-Disables the user function call at the specified location.
-The point specified must be a valid call point in the image of the requesting process.
+Disable the mutatee function call at the specified location.
+The point specified must be a valid call point in the image of the mutatee.
 The purpose of this routine is to permit tools to alter the semantics of a program by eliminating procedure calls.
-The mechanism to achieve the removal is platform dependent, but might include branching over the call, or replacing it with NOPs.
+The mechanism to achieve the removal is platform dependent, but might include branching over the call or replacing it with NOPs.
 This function only removes a function call; any parameters to the function will still be evaluated.

-'''

-bool replaceCode(BPatch point point, BPatch snippet snippet)
+bool replaceCode(BPatch_point point, BPatch_snippet snippet)

-'''

 Replaces the instruction identified by point with the provided snippet.
-The provided point may represent either a specific instruction (acquired via BPatch function::findPoint()), function entry, function exit, or a call site.
+The provided point may represent either a specific instruction (acquired via BPatch_function::findPoint), function entry, function exit, or a call site.
 If the point corresponds to a function entry, the first instruction in the function will be replaced.
 If the point corresponds to a function exit, the return instruction at that exit will be replaced.
 If the point corresponds to a call site, the call instruction will be replaced.
-If the point corresponds to a control flow edge, replacement will fail and an error will be returned.
+If the point corresponds to any other location, replacement will fail and an error will be returned.